 As we age, mobility frequently becomes more difficult.
-But when the key to better mental and physical health means getting up and around, it becomes crucial, and at some point, even the best canes don’t provide nearly enough stability.
+But when the key to better mental and physical health means getting up and around, it becomes crucial, and at some point, even the best canes don’t provide nearly enough stability and support.

 We’ve researched the best walkers for seniors and everyone else to come up with an awesome list of possibilities to choose from.
 Each offers some unique combination of design and usability assets that will provide you with the options that work for your particular circumstances.